Tientjie-san/QuoridorEnvironment/README.md

   python tournament.py
   ```

 - **Use the API:** If you want to integrate QuoridorEnvironment into your own project, you can use the API provided by the `environment.py` file.
 This file defines a `QuoridorEnvironment` class that provides methods for simulating the game and making moves.
+For an example on how to use the environment see `simple.py`

 ## Customization

-QuoridorEnvironment is designed to be flexible and customizable.
-You can modify the game rules, the AI behavior, and the user interface to suit your needs.
 Some ways you can customize the project include:

-- **Change the game rules:** You can modify the game rules by changing the `Board` class in `board.py`.
-For example, you can change the size of the board, the number of walls each player has, and the win condition.

 - **Create your own AI:** You can create your own AI by defining a new class that inherits from the `Agent` class in `agent.py`.
 You can then modify the behavior of the AI by implementing the `get_move` method.

-- **Change the user interface:** You can modify the user interface by changing the `Game` class in `game.py`.
-For example, you can change the colors and fonts used in the game, or add new features such as sound effects or animations.

 ## License